fastoch/VS-Code/Ollama.md

 - https://www.continue.dev/
 - in VS code, go to the Extensions menu and search for "continue"
 - install the extension
-- a Continue icon will
+- a Continue icon will appear in the left pane

-@3/10
+@4/10